arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 end
 ```

-To make it works, we append our `Application` class with these lines:
+To make it works, we have to append our `Application` class with these lines:

 ```ruby
 class Application < Rails::Application